Coaching Athletes: Endurance Training Part 2

 As we discussed earlier, an athlete’s lactate threshold has a strong connection to her endurance.
 A high lactate threshold means that the athlete can work at high intensity for sustained periods.
 At intensities above a person’s lactate threshold, she will start to fatigue quickly, but the mechanism by which fatigue results from an increased concentration of lactate is unclear.

-As we discussed earlier, athletes can improve their intensity at lactate threshold by improving VO2 max, becoming more efficient, and increasing the threshold itself.
+Athletes can improve their intensity at lactate threshold by improving VO2 max, becoming more efficient, and increasing the threshold itself.
 Lactate threshold is expressed as a percentage of VO2 max.
 By increasing maximal oxygen uptake, any percentage of that also increases.
 By improving efficiency or economy of movement, a person can work harder using less energy, meaning their speed or power at lactate threshold will improve.
 Finally, there are marked differences in the percentages of VO2 max that make up the lactate threshold in untrained people (around 50% of VO2 max) and highly trained athletes (around 75% of VO2 max).
 As discussed, improving VO2 max and improved efficiency for sports is beyond this article.
 Next, we need to identify ways that an athlete can improve their percentage of VO2 max that makes up their lactate threshold—direct threshold training.

 Traditionally, lactate threshold training involves extended periods of sustained, high-moderate intensities.
 The rationale behind this is, basically, “do the thing you want to get better at.”
 Accordingly, lactate threshold training usually means sustaining a pace that is at one’s lactate threshold for 20–30 minutes.
 Over time, the athlete should find that the pace and duration of these workout increases.
 This may be due to improve efficiency, mental toughness, or direct improvements to the threshold.
 Most likely, it is a combination of all three.